 Learn your risk by using this online tool!
 It’s fast and easy — simply answer a few questions regarding your health and get your results.
 After you have finished using the AFib Risk Assessment, please consult with your physician regarding your results.

-The Atrial Fibrillation Disease State Initiative is supported in part by educational grants from Boehringer Ingelheim, Janssen, and St. Jude Medical.
+The Atrial Fibrillation Disease State Initiative is supported in part by educational grants from Boehringer Ingelheim, Janssen, and SANOFI.